-Diabetes is a chronic disease affecting more than 9 percent of the U.S. population, or 29 million Americans.
-Another 80 million people have pre-diabetes, which puts them at risk for developing type diabetes, the most common form of the disease.
+Diabetes is a chronic disease affecting more than nine percent of the U.S. population, or 29 million Americans.
+Another 80 million people have pre-diabetes, which puts them at risk for developing type 2 diabetes, the most common form of the disease.

 Penn endocrinologists specialize in the diagnosis and treatment of type 1 diabetes, type 2 diabetes, pre-diabetes, gestational diabetes (diabetes during pregnancy) and other related conditions.